idank/bashlex/README.md

 which needed a new parsing backend to support complex constructs such as process/command substitutions.

+## Releasing a new version

+- bump version in setup.py
+- git tag the new commit
+- run `python setup.py bdist_egg sdist upload`

 ## License

 The license for this is the same as that used by GNU bash, GNU GPL v3+.